 Annie is an attorney with Dufford, Waldeck, Milburn & Krohn in Grand Junction.
 She serves as the program director and is a coach for Grand Mesa Gliders.
 She joined the GMNC board in 2007 after moving to the area and developed the junior nordic program, Grand Mesa Gliders that same year.
 She met her husband, Chris Murphy, on the ski slopes at Powderhorn and they have one son, Luke.

-Dave joined the GMNC board in summer of 2008.
-Since then, he has helped install and maintain the doggie bag station at County Line, worked with the board on a member survey and strategic plan, and taken on the role of volunteer fundraising guru.
-A trail runner and former snowboarder, he invented the sport of “flyjoring” combining skate skiing and fly fishing.
-He sojourns from his home in Paonia.
-He and his wife Jill have been in love and skiing together since 1977 – most of this time in Flagstaff and the Grand Canyon area.
+Dave joined the GMNC board in summer of 2008, after working with the board on a member survey and strategic plan.
+He partnered with Shannon Raborn and Denis Reich to take on fundraising for our first Warming Hut.
+With a dedicated crew of Hut volunteers, he organizes Hut construction and takedown each year, plus manages scheduling of overnights in the Hut.
+Dave also serves as a coach for the Gliders Program and hopes to see a Glider in the 2022 Olympics.
+A trail runner and recovering snowboarder, he invented the sport of “flyjoring” combining skate skiing and fly fishing.
+He and his wife Jill have been in love and skiing together since 1977 – with 20 years in Flagstaff and the Grand Canyon area prior to moving to Paonia.

 Christie joined the board in 2006.
 A former elite racer, she has skied and raced all over North America and Europe, but she loves skiing on the Grand Mesa more than anywhere else.
 Christie helps her husband Dave and GMNC board member Christina Stark coach the Mesa State Nordic Ski Team.